Men's basketball beat LSU on Tuesday, February 10, 2015, at the Pete Maravich Assembly Center in Baton Rouge, La.

-Kenny Payne begins his fifth year with John Calipari and the Kentucky men's basketball program.
+Kenny Payne will enter his sixth year with John Calipari and the Kentucky men's basketball program in 2015-16.
 He was promoted to associate head coach in May of 2014 after serving his first four seasons as an assistant coach.
 Prior to his arrival at UK he served as an assistant at Oregon for six seasons.

 Payne's work with Kentucky's big men has played an instrumental role in UK's NBA Draft success.
 Payne's development with Anthony Davis helped the Chicago native become Kentucky's second overall No. 1 pick in three years.

-Payne was also a key in the development of Nerlens Noel, who was drafted sixth overall in 2013, and Josh Harrellson who became a second-round draft pick following a breakout senior campaign in 2011.
+Payne was also a key in the development of Julius Randle, who was taken seventh overall in the 2014 NBA Draft, Nerlens Noel, who was drafted sixth overall in 2013, and Josh Harrellson who became a second-round draft pick following a breakout senior campaign in 2011.

 Nationally recognized as one of the game's top recruiters, Payne's ability to recruit has continued to flourish at Kentucky.
 He played a key part in John Calipari's last four recruiting classes.
 The 2011, 2012 and 2013 classes all ranked No. 1 in the country.
 UK's 2014 class has four McDonald's All-Americans and is rated No. 2 overall.
 The 2013 class consisted of a record six McDonald's All-Americans and was heralded as one of the best classes ever assembled by many pundits.